 The school district has the option to include additional information regarding evaluations, qualified evaluators or unique philosophical, curricular, or instructional considerations for students with visual impairments.

-The school district has provided additional information for this section in Appendix B of this document.
+- The school district has provided additional information for this section in Appendix B of this document. - There is no additional information for this section.

 Section B.16: Provision of Occupational Therapy to Exceptional Students as a Related Service